etoile/EtoileFoundation/INSTALL.GNUstep.md

 UnitKit is required, see <https://github.com/etoile/UnitKit>

-**Note:** If you have the entire Etoile repository, UnitKit is built together with CoreObject, by running 'make' in Frameworks or any other parent directories.
+**Note:** If you have the entire (Etoile repository)[https://github.com/etoile/Etoile], UnitKit is built together with CoreObject, by running 'make' in Frameworks or any other parent directories.

 Square brackets "[ ]" are used to indicate optional parameters.